+Inability to participate in daily activities.
 Obvious illness such as:

-- Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuck on. - Scabies-Crusty, wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - Ringworm-Flat, spreading ring-shaped lesions. - Diarrhea defined by watery stools or decreased form of stool that is not associated with changes of diet.
+- Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months. - Exclusion criteria for Children/Youth and adults who become ill during the influenza season (1 October - 31 May) include: having a fever (100° F axillary or oral) and at least one (1) respiratory symptom such as runny nose, cough, congestion, sore throat, intestinal upset, or diarrhea. - Impetigo-Red oozing erosion capped with a golden yellow crust that appears stuck on. - Scabies-Crusty, wavy ridges and tunnels in the webs of fingers, hand wrist and trunk. - Ringworm-Flat, spreading ring-shaped lesions. - Diarrhea defined by watery stools or decreased form of stool that is not associated with changes of diet.
 Exclusion is required for all diapered children whose stool is not contained in the diaper and toilet-trained children if the diarrhea is causing soiled pants or clothing.
-In addition, diapered children with diarrhea should be excluded if the stool frequency exceeds two (2) or more stool above normal for that child; or loose or watery stools associated with fever; or if the child's ability to participate in program activities is affected. - Chicken pox-Crops of small blisters on aired base that become cloudy and crusted in 2 to 4 days. - Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - Persistent cough, severe diarrhea or vomiting. - Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep infections. - Pinworm infestation. - Hand, Foot and Mouth Disease cause sores in or on the mouth, hands, feet, and sometimes the buttocks / legs.
+In addition, diapered children with diarrhea should be excluded if the stool frequency exceeds two (2) or more stools above normal for that child; or loose or watery stools associated with fever; or if the child's ability to participate in program activities is affected. - Chicken pox-Crops of small blisters on aired base that become cloudy and crusted in 2 to 4 days. - Head lice-nits-Whitish-grey clot attached to hair shafts. - Culture proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye)-Red watery eyes with thick yellowish discharge. - Persistent cough, severe diarrhea or vomiting.

+- Symptoms of other contagious diseases such as measles, mumps, hepatitis, and strep infections. - Pinworm infestation. - Hand, Foot and Mouth Disease cause sores in or on the mouth, hands, feet, and sometimes the buttocks/legs.
 The virus spreads easily through coughing and sneezing.

 Re-Admission after Illness: CYS staff will provide Parent/Guardian with an illness/injury readmission form (AE Form 608-10-1B) detailing criteria for readmission.
 The Child/Youth's health care provider should use the form to indicate when it's safe for the Child/Youth to return to the program.
-However, a note alone from the health care provider will not automatically re-admit the

-Child/Youth into the program or override Army regulations.
+However, a note alone from the health care provider will not automatically re-admit the Child/Youth into the program or override Army regulations.
 The Child/Youth may only return to the CYS program when the following conditions exist: